vigji/bubbola/BUILD.md

 # Build System Documentation

-This document provides quick reference for building Bubbola binaries.
+This document provides quick reference for building Bubbola binaries using our unified build system.

+**Unified Approach:** The same build script (`scripts/build_binary.py`) is used both locally and in GitHub Actions, ensuring consistency across all platforms.

 ## Quick Start